fish-hue/Rainbow-Table-Generator/README.md

 Results of the search will be shown.
 The script can be modified to create more results or less as needed

-# use htcheck.sh to search for plaintext passwords in the generated table
+# Use htcheck.sh to search for plaintext passwords in the generated table
 Type: chmod +x htcheck.sh

 Then run: ./htcheck.sh